dennisvdang/chorus-detection/README.md

 | Recall         | 0.869  |
 | F1 Score       | 0.876  |

+## Setup

+This project repository includes a command-line tool that allows users to input a YouTube link and utilize the pre-trained CRNN model to detect the chorus sections of the corresponding audio file.

+### Conda Users

+1. Clone the repository or download the project files.
+2. Navigate to the project directory: `cd chorus-detection`
+3. Create the conda environment: `make create_conda_env`

+### Non-Conda Users

+1. Clone the repository or download the project files.
+2. Navigate to the project directory: `cd chorus-detection`
+3. Create a virtual environment: `make create_venv`

+## Usage

+### Conda Users

+1. Activate the conda environment: `conda activate chorus-detection`
+2. Run the script: `make run_conda`

+### Non-Conda Users

+1. Activate the virtual environment: `source venv/bin/activate` (on Windows, use `venv\Scripts\activate`)
+2. Run the script: `make run_venv`

+## CLI Arguments

+The `chorus_finder.py` script accepts the following command-line arguments:

+- `url`: YouTube URL of the audio file (required)
+- `--model_path`: Path to the pretrained model (default: `../models/CRNN/best_model.h5`)
+- `--verbose`: Enable verbose output (default: `True`)
+- `--output_plot`: Path to save the plot (default: `output/plots/`)

 ### Project Documentation and Resources

 - **Final Project Write-up**: For a more in-depth analysis, see the [Final Project Write-up](docs/Capstone_Final_Report.pdf).